 Regardless of the alternative chosen, the Navy employs all necessary precautions to protect the public and the environment when dismantling ships and when transporting and disposing of naval nuclear propulsion plants.

-The Final EIS/OEIS will be filed with the Environmental Protection Agency and made available to the public for a 30-day wait period.
+The Final EIS/OEIS will be filed with the Environmental Protection Agency and made available to the public for a 30-day public review and wait period.
 After the wait period, the Navy will select an alternative and issue a Record of Decision.
 The Record of Decision will describe the public involvement and decision-making processes and present the Navy’s decision and any mitigation measures.

 Consistent with Navy policy, this EIS is considered an OEIS because the movement of ex-Enterprise, the center section of the ship, or the reactor compartment disposal packages could be beyond the 12-nautical-mile limit from U.S. shores.
 However, there is no intention to dismantle or dispose of ex-Enterprise at an overseas site.